 This is not to suggest that Island Coffees has confined itself to mere espresso.
-Unlike traditional coffee shops in the Starbucks or Café Bene strain, Island Coffee’s menu features inventive mixes of coffee and spirits that seem almost risqué.
-Standouts include the vodka infused Russian Coffee and an exquisite drink crafted from espresso and Kahlua rum.
+Unlike traditional coffee shops in the Starbucks vein, Island Coffee’s menu features inventive mixes of coffee and spirits that seem almost risqué.
+Standouts include the vodka infused Russian Coffee, and an exquisite drink crafted from espresso and Kahlua rum.

-If one happens to tour Devon House at lunch time, Island Coffee Cafe also serves paninis, sandwiches and salads that one can consume in typical coffee shop ambiance or in a tiny courtyard where an umbrella provides shade to a seating area designed for one intimate group.
+If you happen to tour Devon House at lunch time, Island Coffees Cafe also serves paninis, sandwiches and salads that you can have in typical coffee shop ambiance, or in a tiny courtyard where an umbrella provides shade to a seating area designed for one intimate group.

 3. See Fancy Hats and Lace Creations at Elaine’s Lace